-The school sweatshirts, cardigans and polo shirts bearing the school crest are available from the school office or Drury Sports Shop in town.
-We also sell white PE T-shirts, black shorts, school book bags and PE bags.
+The school sweatshirts, cardigans and polo shirts bearing the school crest are available from Drury Sports and H & K Embroidery in town.
+We also have a small stock at the school office as well as PE kits, PE bags and school book bags.

 Embroidered school uniform is also available from Tesco online.
 Click on this link to access their website. www.tesco.com/direct/driffield-junior-school/6414.school

 |White shirt or white ‘polo’ shirt||White ‘polo’ shirt|